-Professional business people will definitely stock up on goods in warehouses to anticipate high seasons such as Hari Raya.
+Professional business people will definitely stock up on goods in warehouses to anticipate high seasons such as Festive Days.
 In principle, it's better if the sales reach the quota, it doesn't matter if the goods haven't run out.

 How to Calculate a Reorder Point / Threshold Inventory